 We recommend to use the NAS connector when you need to write complex objects to NAV that have a lot of business logic attached to them.
 For example for creating Sales Orders in NAV.
 You also need to have an IT organization that can support keeping the NAS server running as it is not so stable and typically needs restarting once a week or so.

-Accessing MS Dynamics NAV is through Web Services
+3- Accessing Microsoft Dynamics NAV through Web Services

-The third and last method for accessing MS Dynamics NAV is through Web Services.
-Web Services is available in NAV from MS Dynamics NAV 2009 R2 and is a very good and stable successor for the NAS Server.
+The third and last method for accessing Microsoft Dynamics NAV is through Web Services.
+Web Services are available in Microsoft Dynamics NAV from version 2009 R2 and is a very good and stable successor for the NAS Server.

 We recommend to use the WebServices to create data in NAV where its important that the business logic is running to generate numbers or copy data from other tables/objects - like creating new Customers or Sales Orders.
 To some extend we would also recommend it to update data in NAV (again only when its important that the business logic is run).
 For reading data from NAV, we still recommend to use the C/Front based interface above.

-There are of cause other ways to integrate with MS Dynamics NAV.
-You can for example import/export data from files (ASCII or XML files) or you could read/write directly to the MS-SQL database.
+There are of course other ways to integrate with Microsoft Dynamics NAV.
+You can, for example, import/export data from files (ASCII or XML files) or you could read/write directly to the Microsoft-SQL database.
 We dont do this - we prefer to provide a good and stable solution to our customers.